comp1100/comp1100.github.io/_sources/workshops/Week_8_feedback_and_presentations.md

 **Scenario 4:** Your partner always takes good notes in team meetings and sends them around afterwards.

-**Scenario 5:** Your partner keeps the project plan on Trello up to date by moving and closing tasks when they have completed them.
+**Scenario 5:** Your partner keeps the project plan on Github up to date by moving and closing tasks when they have completed them.

 **Scenario 6:** Your partner uses branches and always checks in working code with tests that pass.